nicr9/slides/README.md

 This would mean that it would be easy for me to accept feedback in the form of a pull request or github issue.

-## Dependancies

-If you want to test these slide decks locally you'll need `make` and `docker` installed.

-You should be able to find instructions for installing make regardless of which operating system you use.

-If you're a Windows/OS X person and you need to install docker, check out [docker-toolbox](https://www.docker.com/products/docker-toolbox).
-It'll sort you out.
-If you prefer Linux, installation instructions will vary from distro to distro but it's usually pretty [straight forward](https://docs.docker.com/engine/installation/).

 ## Serving slide decks

 To host the slides locally with docker: